rdp/ffmpeg-windows-build-helpers/README.md

      c:\>git clone https://github.com/rdp/ffmpeg-windows-build-helpers.git

 Next run one of the "native_build/build_locally_XXX.bat" file.
 * build_locally_fdk_aac_and_x264_32bit_fast: Just libx264, fdk aac, and FFmpeg, and takes about 1 hour.
+Easiest way to get fdk aac, if you don't know which you want, use this one.
 * build_locally_with_various_option_prompts: Has FFmpeg and many dependency libraries.
 Prompts for whether you'd like to also include fdk/nvenc libraries, 32 and/or 64 bit executables.
 Can take 6 hours or more.
 * build_locally_gpl_32_bit_option: Same as option prompts above, but 32bit non-fdk auto selected.
-Simplified build, if you don't know what to build, choose this.

   For the long running builds, recommend start it, wait for it to give you prompts (if it does, it asks them as a bunch up front after installing cygwin) then  let it build overnight :)

 Or second option: build it from linux (much faster, takes 2 hours for the "options" build, requires a linux box or VM with linux guest running on a windows box):  In some type of Linux box (VM or native, or you could even create a VM temporarily, ex: digitalocean [1], [use it, then destroy your droplet]):